HenriqueRadical/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 ## Scenario 2-1: Rafael wants to do one of his favorite workouts (EXAMPLE, POSSIBLY FINAL)

+When the workday finishes Rafael wishes to do a chest workout, having already **marked as one favorite workout** in his app.
+The Rafael proceeds with opening the app, and **selecting the "workouts" panel**, where there are displayed all the workouts available in the app.
+In this panel, he goes to the area of **favorites workouts** and selects the chest workout.
+Therefore appears **information about the workout** and **selects the option to start the workout**.

+After the workout, he **can see the overall stats**, showing him the time of the workout and the calories burned.

+He can see all his stats **in the panel "stats"**.

 ## Scenario 3-1: António adds a new client in the app

 After the first day of training with a new client, António asks them if they have [an app] on their phone.
 The client confirms they have it, and so he asks them to **add him as a dedicated personal trainer** on it.